Benign Prostatic Hyperplasia (BPH): Symptoms and Treatment

 Alpha-blockers and 5-alpha-reductase inhibitors, or a phosphodiesterase 5 (PDE5) inhibitor and a 5-alpha-reductase inhibitor can be combined for patients who have more severe urinary symptoms and a larger prostate, or have not had success with single agents.

 - Jalyn (dutasteride and tamsulosin) is a brand name 5-alpha-reductase inhibitor and alpha blocker combination.
-The product has been approved in generic form, too.
+The product is also available in generic form.

-- Entadfi (finasteride and tadalafil), approved in Dec.
-2021, is a 5-alpha-reductase inhibitor and phosphodiesterase 5 (PDE5) inhibitor combination used to treat symptoms of benign prostatic hyperplasia (BPH).
-A generic option for this combination is not yet available.
-Cialis (tadalafil) is not recommended for use in combination with alpha-blockers for the treatment of BPH.
+- Entadfi (finasteride and tadalafil) is a 5-alpha-reductase inhibitor and phosphodiesterase 5 (PDE5) inhibitor combination used to treat symptoms of benign prostatic hyperplasia (BPH) for 26 weeks.
+After 26 weeks, the benefit of the added tadalafil on BPH symptoms is unknown.
+A generic option for the combination is not yet available.

-- If preferred, these agents are available separately in generic form, which may be more cost effective.
-Your healthcare provider can help you determine which treatment is best for you.
+If preferred, all of these above agents are available separately in generic form, which may be more cost effective for you.
+Your healthcare provider can help you determine which treatment is best suited for you.

 How do you use Cialis for BPH?